 3) Keep it light

-Don’t use excessive image sizes, as this will impact the email’s load time, especially on mobile devices.
-An email that fails to load may result in a lost sale, and is likely to reduce a shopper’s overall satisfaction with your brand.
+Don't use an excessive image size, as this will impact the email's load time, especially on mobile devices.
+Email campaigns that fails to load may result in a lost sale, and is likely to reduce a shopper's overall satisfaction with your brand.